St Peter's 13-18

 The St Peter’s School Medical Centre is situated in a peaceful older wing of the main part of the school, providing quick and easy access for pupils but also a quiet, discreet environment.

-Staff are on call 24/7, meaning our boarders from both St Peter’s and St Olave’s can access medical care at any time of the day or night.
+Staff are on call 24/7, meaning our boarders at St Peter’s can access medical care at any time of the day or night.

 The School Medical Team